A Sega Saturn exclusive, Fighters

 games...
 I'm I'm disappointed they never returned to the idea of a crossover

 Probably the thing that held the game back the most was the fact that it was a Saturn exclusive, and

 unfortunately was never released in arcades.
 I would've loved to see

 this game running on Sega's crispy arcade AM2 engine...

-While not perfect, Megamix is
+While not perfect, Megamix is one of those gems that makes you beg for

-to be released for the Sega Saturn.
+better.
 A few of the secret characters didn't really need to be

 and the gameplay was quality stuff for the time. ~TFG